Skip to main content

 Should I buy smart bulbs or smart switches in 2026?

-Do smart bulbs work without WiFi?
+Do smart bulbs still work when WiFi is down?

 Are smart bulbs worth it if I only want white light?